With Samsung win on Galaxy Tab, judge may reconsider U.S. ban

-The jury in the San Jose, California, federal court awarded the iPhone and iPad maker $1.05 billion in damages and said Samsung had copied critical features in the U.S. company's products.
+The jury in San Jose, California federal court awarded the iPhone and iPad maker $1.05 billion in damages and said Samsung had copied critical features in the U.S. company's products.

 However, it declined to side with Apple on one patent, covering design elements on the iPad.
 That put the jury directly at odds with the judge in the case who, only two months earlier, had sided with Apple over allegations the Galaxy Tab 10.1 tablet ripped off Apple's design.

-U.S. District Judge Lucy Koh issued a pre-trial order barring Samsung from selling the Galaxy Tab 10.1 in the United States.
+U.S. District Judge Lucy Koh issued a pretrial order barring Samsung from selling the Galaxy Tab 10.1 in the United States.
+[ID: nL2E8HR0DD]

-Late on Sunday, Samsung asked Koh to dissolve the order, due to the jury's finding.
-"There is thus no proper basis for maintaining the injunction," Samsung attorneys wrote.
+Samsung is expected to file within days to dissolve that injunction against its tablet, a person close to the case said on Sunday.
+Representatives for Apple and Samsung could not be reached immediately for comment.

 Normally, when a preliminary injunction based on one patent becomes inconsistent with a subsequent verdict, the party subject to the injunction asks the court to lift it, said Mark McKenna, a professor at the University of Notre Dame's Law School.